Connecticut Third-Degree Strangulation Lawyer

 Strangulation and Domestic Violence

 Police frequently charge strangulation in the third degree after being called to the scene of a domestic dispute.
 In family violence situations, the individual accused of an offense is also required to comply with the terms of a protective order.
 Any violation of those terms may be treated as a separate felony offense.
+A Connecticut third-degree strangulation attorney could help defend your case to lessen or dismiss such charges.

 Call a Connecticut Third-Degree Strangulation Attorney Today